SimonaPentangelo/hpcproject/README.md

 ./generate_hg.sh
  ```

-Here is also provided the file used by use.
+Here is also provided the file used by us.

 # Prerequisites

 To reproduce the results, one must create the directories with the code below in the directory /home/hpc2/Hpc-LabelPropagation-Project/LabelPropagation-C++/src/code, then compile it with CMake.
 Generate the hypergraph on which to run and then run the Python script.
 Keep in mind that the results may vary, as they depend on nondeterministic elements, such as how the operating system chooses to schedule the execution.

-## Benchmarks without partitioning
+### Benchmarks without partitioning

 The code we used was located in /home/hpc2/Hpc-LabelPropagation-Project/LabelPropagation-C++/src/code/opt_5, here is located in code\opt_5.
 To change the scheduling directives for computation instead, go to the following path: